-In February 2021, the Company granted 864,910 stock options with market and performance-based vesting criteria with an exercise price of \$4.43 per share.
+In February 2021, the Company granted 1,017,170 stock options with market and liquidity event-related performance-based vesting criteria with an exercise price of \$3.77 per share.
 100% of awards vest upon valuation of the Company's stock at a stated price upon occurrence of specified transactions.
 Fair value was determined using the probability weighted expected term method ("PWERM"), which involves the estimation of future potential outcomes as well as values and probabilities associated with each potential outcome.
 Two potential scenarios were used in the PWERM that utilized 1) the value of the Company's common equity, and 2) a Monte Carlo simulation to specifically value the award.
 The total grant date fair value of the award was determined to be \$5.5 million.
-As of March 31, 2022, the Company believes that the specified transactions were not deemed probable of occurring and accordingly, no expense was recognized related to this option award.
+Since a liquidity event is not deemed probable until such event occurs, no compensation cost related to the performance condition was recognized prior to the Business Combination on June 16, 2022.
+Subsequently, the Company recorded stock-based compensation expense of \$4.6 million for the six months ended June 30, 2022 which was principally related to service periods completed prior to the Business Combination.
+As of June 30, 2022, the market-based vesting criteria had not been met.